Weak limits for exploratory plots in the analysis of extremes: Conclusion

-Since we are using the limiting distribution to obtain the confidence bounds it is natural to ask what the rate of convergence is.
-We have observed that this method works well in the simulation studies that we have done but we have not answered this theoretically.
+Since we are using the limiting distribution to obtain the confidence bounds, it is natural to ask what the rate of convergence is.
+We have observed that this method works well in the simulation studies that we have done, but we have not answered this theoretically.
 This is currently a work in progress.

-A standing assumption in the results we proved in this paper is that the random variables $ X_{ n}$ are iid.
-We believe that it is possible to obtain similar results under a more general assumption of stationarity and mixing, cf. \cite{rootzen:2009}.
+A standing assumption in the results we proved in this paper is that the random variables $ X_{ n}$ are i.i.d.
+We believe that it is possible to obtain similar results under a more general assumption of stationarity and mixing; cf. Rootz\'{e}n~\cite{rootzen2009}.
 We intend to look into this further.

-We should also note here that often practitioners use the median-excess plot with the implied meaning when $\xi >1$, i.e., the mean for the distribution does not exist \citep{embrechts:kluppelberg:mikosch:1997}, but we have not ventured into this kind of plotting tool.
-We have also not looked into other kinds of plots used in extremes like the St\u{a}ric\u{a} plot \citep{starica:1999} to determine the right $k$ number of upper order statistics, or the Gertensgarbe and Werner plot \citep{gertensgarbe:werner:1989} for determining thresholds over which a data may be assumed to be extreme-valued or the more popular Hill plot, Pickands plot \citep{resnickbook:2007} to detect the right value of the extreme-value parameter.
+We should also note here that often practitioners use the median-excess plot with the implied meaning when $\xi>1$; that is, the mean for the distribution does not exist (Embrechts, Kl\"{u}ppelberg and Mikosch~\cite{embrechtskluppelbergmikosch1997}), but we have not ventured into this kind of plotting tool.
+We have also not looked into other kinds of plots used in extremes, like the St\u{a}ric\u{a} plot (St\u{a}ric\u{a} \cite{starica1999}) to determine the right $k$ number of upper order statistics, or the Gertensgarbe and Werner plot (Gertensgarbe and Werner~\cite{gertensgarbewerner1989}), for determining thresholds, over which a data may be assumed to be extreme-valued, or the more popular Hill plot, Pickands plot (Resnick~\cite{resnickbook2007}), to detect the right value of the extreme-value parameter.
 Obtaining results in the same spirit as this paper for these other varieties of plots are a part of intended future research.